spacelephantlabs/AIPs/AIPS/aip-33.md

 ## Specifications

-Here are terms I'll use:
+Here are the terms I'll use:
 - **NFT**: stands for `non-fungible token`
-- **NFT class**: like in *[OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)*, it defines all tokens properties, characteristics and behavior (like distribution model, type of data attached to a token, visibility, price,...).
+- **NFT class**: like in *[OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)*, it defines all tokens properties, characteristics and behaviour (like distribution model, type of data attached to a token, visibility, price,...).
 - **NFT**: it's a unit, an instance of the NFT class.
 It's an indivisible and unique asset, verifying all NFT class definitions.
-- **mint**: token creation/instanciation process.
+- **mint**: token creation/instantiation process.

 *Note: vocabulary is arbitrary and can be updated with discussions*

 In this part, I'll focus on specifications for simple NFT class, allowing mint (First-in-first-served and free), transfer and properties value updates.
-Then, I'll write a non-exhaustive list of token features, we have to keep in mind during design process.
+Then, I'll write a non-exhaustive list of token features, we have to keep in mind during the design process.

 ### Transactions